Hell077/youtube-downloader/README.md

 This is a simple console application written in Go that allows you to download YouTube videos by providing the video URL and the desired download path.

 ## WARNING
-Use only English folder path name
+- Use only English folder path name

+-like this
+-C:\Video

 ## Features